Alexander-Shein/CommentManagement/README.md

 - `BlogPostDeletedEvent` once this event is received `CommentManagementService` deletes all the comments for a deleted blog post and disables leaving comments.

 # API endpoints

+FYI: Put version `1` everywhere when you test

 - `GET /v{version}/comments` - searches for comments.
 Returns paged list.
 Can be filtered by BlogPostId
 - `POST /v{version}/comments` - it creates a new comment on published blog post.
 You can leave comments only when `BlogPostPublishedEvent` is received.
 Domain Model with implementation:
 ```csharp